geraldonovais/setupvps/README.md

 # setupvps
 Script to install Docker, Git, Git LFS on your VPS and configure the first deploy from your GitHub account

+## Requirements

+A cloud server, virtual private server (VPS) or dedicated server, with an install of:

+- Ubuntu 22.04 or later

 ## Create a user

 First type these two commands replacing `<user>` and `<password>` with the user name you want to create